nike

 Design iterations snap and screenshot from content design to low-fidelity wireframes to mid-fidelity designs to high-fidelity designs

-The accessibility and inclusive design handbook’s design were iterated from content design to low-fidelity wireframes to mid-fidelity design and then high-fidelity designs.
+The accessibility and inclusive design playbook’s design were iterated from content design to low-fidelity wireframes to mid-fidelity design and then high-fidelity designs.

 Top left: Content design